TempleEight/temple-docs/TempleEight/docs/guide/adding-dao-functions.md

 }
 ```

-In the `example-service` directory, you will find 3 files in the `dao` folder:
+In the `example-service/dao` director, you will find 3 files:

 ```
 example-service/dao